DavidDHDH/steeem/README.md

 First challenge to finish the first React module from React Mastery (Mike Codeur), using useState.
 Fake 10 videogames' list in the file.

+v2 final :

+- kind of authentification with localstorage
+- new select filters

 v1 final :

 - search to filter display